 If the vein doctor recommends vascular surgery, you should leave immediately.
 Vascular surgery is an antiquated treatment for vein disease and it’s extremely risky.
 Modern varicose vein treatments are minimally invasive and safe and generally conclude within an hour with no downtime.

 You should only go to vein doctors that provide minimally invasive vein treatments like radiofrequency ablation, endovenous laser ablation, venaseal, ambulatory phlebectomy, and sclerotherapy.
 These are the best vein treatments available because they’re non-surgical and they treat both the underlying disease and the symptoms with a negligible risk of side effects.

 Who are the Best Vein Doctors in New Jersey?

-VIP Medical Group is home to some of the best vein doctors in New Jersey — Dr. Michael Nguyen, Dr. Faisal Sidiqqi, and Dr. Caroline Novak.
+VIP Medical Group is home to some of the best vein doctors in New Jersey — Dr. Michael Nguyen, Dr. Sareh Rajaee, and Dr. Caroline Novak.
 All of our vein doctors are board-certified, come from brilliant educational backgrounds, and they’re incredibly friendly and compassionate.
 Furthermore, we diagnose the root cause of your spider veins and treat it with the best minimally invasive procedures available after carefully determining which treatment plan is ideal for your specific needs.
 For more information, please schedule an appointment with the best spider vein doctor New Jersey today.